mavnyin88/clock/README.md

 # Clock

--Simple Clock for browser using:
+-Simple Clock for browser using: HTML, CSS, Javascript
-  HTML
-    CSS
-      Javascript